 Abundance of amazing scenery with a backdrop of gorgeous mountains to visually soak in.
 Green valleys bursting with waterfalls and lots of greenery.

-Luxury accommodations are available in Princeville for those who seek that type of accommodation.
+Luxury accommodations are available for those who seek that type of accommodation.

 Proximity to what may well be the best trio of beaches in the state.
 Kee Beach, Haena Beach Park (including Tunnels Beach) and, Hanalei Bay beach(es)